-She said: "I would have thought someone running as a mayoral candidate would be more sensitive to mental health issues and not be joking on their personal Facebook page about self harming and suicide."
+She said: "I would have thought someone running as a health issues and not be joking on their personal Facebook page about self harming and suicide."

 The woman said she was so appalled that a public figure would post such things on a public forum and said she was not the type of person to be a leader for the district.

 "People in influential places should be trying to stop the stigma."

 When contacted last night Mr Wellwood said he was shocked by Ms Pierce's comments but did not want to start some sort of Facebook war.